SSWConsulting/SSW.Rules.Content/rules/loop-someone-in/rule.md

 * What is your position - don't leave out the recommendation

 ::: greybox
-**Tip:** If you can't add them to the summary, record a summary and send them a link to watch when they have time
+**Tip:** If you can't add them to the summary, record a summary and send them a link to watch when they have time.
 :::

 They know that there is a lot more detail behind what appears to be a one-line summary.
 If they want more detail, they can drill down or ask for more information.